covcom/205CDE/04 HTML5 forms/README.md

 - Password fields: `<input type="password">`
 - Email addresses: `<input type="email">`

 The above are supported by most browsers.
-There're some new input types also:
+There are some new input types also:

 - URL addresses: `<input type="url">`
 - Numeric data: `<input type="number">`